Writer

 Jess Taylor

-Jess Taylor is a Tkaronto (Toronto) writer and poet.
+Jess Taylor is a writer and poet who works on the traditional lands of the Anishnabeg, the Chippewa, the Haudenosaunee and the Huron-Wendat peoples and the Missaussagas of the Credit, in the city now called Toronto.
 Her second collection, Just Pervs, was released by Book*hug in Canada in September 2019.
 Recently, Just Pervs was a finalist for the 2020 Lambda Literary Award in Bisexual Fiction.
-A short story from that collection, "Two Sex Addicts Fall in Love", was long-listed for The Journey Prize and included in The Journey Prize Anthology 30.
-The title story from her first collection, Pauls (BookThug, 2015), "Paul," received the 2013 Gold Fiction National Magazine Award.
-Jess believes that collaboration and helping other writers is an important part of her writing practice.
-She is currently working on a second novel, children’s picture books, a middle grade cli-fi series, and dreaming up other projects.
+A short story from that collection, "Two Sex Addicts Fall in Love", was long-listed for The Journey Prize.
+The title story from her first collection, Pauls (Book*hug Press, 2015), "Paul," received the 2013 Gold Fiction National Magazine Award.
+Play is her first novel.

 Jess Taylor IS Grateful for the support Of :